 - Figure 5.
-This chart provides information on the average number of days to complete PR evaluations from the receipt of all discovery. - Outcomes: During the reporting period, WSH had an increase in average completion times while ESH experienced a decrease in average completion times; WSH completion times rose by 20.5 days, while ESH completion times fell by 19.3 days.
-However, the statewide average completion time fell by 15.8 days.
-Statewide, 43 more community-based evaluations were completed in Q4 than in Q3. - Drivers: The variability in completion times, with more total completed evaluations during this quarter, is attributed to resources having been directed to cases involving Trueblood class members as the number one completion priority based on established constitutional rights from the Trueblood court order.
-In working to meet those constitutional time frames, the Department also is faced with monthly inpatient fines now greater than \$4 million each month.
+This chart provides information on the average number of days to complete PR evaluations from the receipt of all discovery. - Outcomes: During the reporting period, both WSH and ESH experienced an increase in average completion times; WSH completion times rose by 11.5 days, ESH completion times rose by 9.5 days. - Drivers: The increase in completion times, with fewer total completions during this quarter, are attributed to resources having been directed to cases involving Trueblood class members as the number one completion priority based on established constitutional rights from the Trueblood court order.
+In working to meet those constitutional time frames, the Department also is faced with monthly fines now nearing \$4 million each month.
 As such, resource allocation demands that DSHS/OFMHS focus its efforts in such a way as to mitigate, as much as possible, the impacts of these constitutional violations and related fines.
-This has resulted in greater fluctuation with regard to performance measures in this category.